 9. How much does it cost to get in?

-Day use costs $18 (remember to make your reservation in advance!).
+Day use costs $18 (remember to make your reservation in advance to guarantee access!).

 10. Is it safe to swim at North Beach?